 Sponsor the Mulvane Art Fair

 Sponsor the Mulvane Art Fair, an annual event where thousands of attendants enjoy the work of dozens of artists, live music, food, and artmaking activities.
-Proceeds from the Art Fair support all the programs, community outreach, and exhibitions the Mulvane offers.
+Proceeds from Art Fair tickets support all the programs, community outreach, and exhibitions the Mulvane offers.
 Consider making a donation at one of our sponsorship levels.

 closeup photo of a paint brush cleaning a painting